jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 What is it?
 -----------

-In this example, you will learn how to deploy and run a simple Java EE 6 application named `shopping-cart` that uses a stateful session bean.
-The shopping-cart allows customers to buy, checkout and view their cart contents.
+The `shopping-cart` quickstart demonstrates how to deploy and run a simple Java EE 6 application that uses a stateful session bean (SFSB).
+The application allows customers to buy, checkout, and view their cart contents.

-The shopping-cart application consists of the following:
+The `shopping-cart` application consists of the following:

 1. A server side component: